natbuying/forTime/README.md

 ## Looker Studio Dashboard
 Dashboard Structure
-1.Overview of Chicago Taxi Trips in 2023: Key Overview metrics and trends 2.Performance for the Top 100 Tip Earners in the Q42023: Top earners and workload analysis 3.Top 100 Overworked Drivers in 2H of 2023: Overworkers metrics and distributions 3.Holiday Effectiveness in 2023: Holiday period Impact vs baseline performance 4.Additional Insights: Actionable recommendations - Peak Hours for Drivers and Best performing Pickup Areas
+- Overview of Chicago Taxi Trips in 2023: Key Overview metrics and trends
+- Performance for the Top 100 Tip Earners in the Q42023: Top earners and workload analysis
+- Top 100 Overworked Drivers in 2H of 2023: Overworkers metrics and distributions
+- Holiday Effectiveness in 2023: Holiday period Impact vs baseline performance
+- Additional Insights: Actionable recommendations - Peak Hours for Drivers and Best performing Pickup Areas

+## Key Learning Points & Shortfalls
+- Learning Curve with New Technologies
+This project marked my first experience with Google Cloud Platform, requiring significant time investment in understanding core technologies like Dataform and BigQuery.
+The steepest learning curve involved project setup and configuration, particularly implementing GitHub CI/CD pipelines - another new technology in my toolkit.
+Much of the project timeline was dedicated to mastering these foundational elements rather than direct development work.

+- GitHub CI/CD Implementation Gaps
+As this was my first time setting up the CI/CD portion, I made a critical assumption about deployment processes without fully understanding how data pipelines are deployed within TIME's infrastructure.
+My GitHub Actions setup may have only addressed the CI (Continuous Integration) component rather than implementing a complete CI/CD workflow with proper deployment automation.
+I would welcome the opportunity to learn from the team how this process is properly implemented in practice.
+Coming from a background focused primarily on building pipelines and analytics solutions, exposure to proper DevOps practices for data workflows would be a refreshing addition to my skillset.

+- Areas for Improvement with Additional Time
+Given more time, I would have invested greater effort into crafting more sophisticated metrics and visualizations for the analytical questions.
+The bonus insights section, in particular, has significant room for enhancement.
+While I included basic analyses like popular/performing areas and optimal driver times, I identified opportunities for more statistically rigorous metrics that would yield deeper insights.
+In my insights.sqlx file, there are two partially developed metrics that I began exploring but didn't feel confident completing within the given timeframe.
+These more complex analyses would likely provide more valuable business insights than the simpler location and timing metrics I ultimately delivered, but they required additional time for proper statistical tuning and validation.
+Additionally, I would have dedicated more effort to creating a more comprehensive and polished README file that better guides users through the project structure, setup process, and key findings.